 We believe that a strong case exists for examining boundary arrangements at the local parish level in relation to Awsworth.
 We would wish to work constructively with our neighbouring authorities, initially through the Neighbourhood Plan process.
 The matter of considering and making administrative boundary changes is governed by formal procedures.
-We understand from Broxtowe Borough Council that while there is no prospect of boundary changes in the short-term a wider review will commence in the next few years which would provide an appropriate opportunity.
+The Community Governance Review started in June 2021.